cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 ## Results

-The result tables for the run on the full statistics can be found [here](https://github.com/cms-l1-dpg/L1Tutorials/tree/ratesAndPS/tutorials/rate-estimation/results)
+The result tables from the run on the full statistics can be found [here](https://github.com/cms-l1-dpg/L1Tutorials/tree/ratesAndPS/tutorials/rate-estimation/results)

+The output files are:

 testoutput.csv(txt): rate table as printed out on the terminal screen, to be used for the rate visualization plot